Puja (Hinduism): Guru puja

+Govardhan Puja

+Govardhan Puja, also known as Annakut or Annakoot, is a Hindu festival celebrated on the first lunar day of the bright fortnight of the month of Kartika, typically falling on the fourth day of Diwali.
+During this festival, devotees honor Govardhan Hill and express gratitude to Lord Krishna by preparing and offering a diverse array of vegetarian foods.

+For followers of Vaishnavism, Govardhan Puja commemorates the event described in the Bhagavata Purana where Lord Krishna lifted Govardhan Hill to shield the villagers of Vrindavan from heavy rainfall.
+This act symbolizes divine protection for devotees who wholly rely on God for refuge.
+To mark this occasion, devotees present a symbolic "mountain of food" representing Govardhan Hill as an offering to God, reaffirming their faith and devotion.

+Govardhan Puja is widely observed by various Hindu denominations across India and beyond.

 Temple pūjā

 Temple (Mandir) pūjā is more elaborate than the domestic versions and typically done several times a day.
 They are also performed by a temple priest, or pujari.
 In addition, the temple deity (patron god or goddess) is considered a resident rather than a guest, so the puja is modified to reflect that; for example the deity is "awakened" rather than "invoked" in the morning.
 Temple pujas vary widely from region to region and for different sects, with devotional hymns sung at Vaishnava temples for example.
 At a temple puja, there is often less active participation, with the priest acting on behalf of others.

-Structure, services and steps

-Elaborate pūjā
+Puja Elements

 A full home or temple puja can include several traditional upacaras or "attendances".
 The following is an example puja; these steps may vary according to region, tradition, setting, or time particularly in ways the deity is hosted.
 In this example, the deity is invited as a guest, the devotee hosts and takes care of the deity as an honored guest, hymns and food are offered to the deity, after an expression of love and respect the host takes leave and with affection expresses good bye to the deity.
 Indologist Jan Gonda has identified 16 steps (shodasha upachara) that are common in all varieties of puja: